 Common Questions About Charitable Planning

-As a firm that specializes in estate planning, our helpful legal professionals relish the opportunity to help you combine charitable giving with gaining tax benefits now and into the future.
+As a firm that specializes in estate planning in North Carolina, our helpful legal professionals relish the opportunity to help you combine charitable giving with gaining tax benefits now and into the future.
 Orsbon & Fenninger, LLP can demystify the philanthropic planning process and explain the advantages of this form of strategic planning to realize financial objectives.
 Here are some explanations for frequently asked questions about charitable planning.

 How Can I Incorporate Charitable Giving Into My Estate Plan?